malishav/OSCOAP/draft-selander-ace-object-security.md

 Assumptions:

 * The hash function, denoted HKDF, is the HMAC based key derivation function defined in {{RFC5869}} with specified hash function
-* The shared secret keying material, denoted traffic_secret_0, is uniformly pseudo-random of length at least equal to the output of the specified hash function
+* The shared secret keying material, denoted base_key, is uniformly pseudo-random of length at least equal to the output of the specified hash function

 The security context parameters SHALL be derived using the HKDF-Expand primitive {{RFC5869}}:

-Key = HKDF-Expand(traffic_secret_0, info, key_length),
+Key = HKDF-Expand(base_key, info, key_length),

 where:

-* traffic\_secret\_0 is defined above
+* base_key is defined above
 * info = "Party U Key" / "Party U IV" / "Party V Key" / "Party V IV"
 * key_length is the key size of the AEAD algorithm